-As at the date of this Offering Circular, it is difficult to predict the full effect that these changes will have on the Society's operations, business and prospects or how any of the proposals discussed above will be implemented in light of the changes to the regulatory environment proposed by the Government and/or the European Commission.
+As at the date of this Offering Circular, it is difficult to predict the effect that any of these changes will have on the Society's operations, business and prospects or how any of the proposals discussed above will be implemented in light of the fundamental changes to the regulatory environment proposed by the Government and/or the EU or other UK authorities.
 Depending on the specific nature of the requirements and how they are enforced, the changes could have a significant impact on the Society's operations, structure, costs and/or capital requirements.
-Accordingly, the Society cannot assure investors that the implementation of any of the foregoing matters will not have a material adverse effect on its operations, business, results, financial condition or prospects.
+Accordingly, the Society cannot assure investors that the implementation of any of the foregoing matters will not have a material adverse effect on its operations, business, results, financial condition or prospects and FSB resolution framework.